 A range of missions

-Born as a scaled and improved version of the venerable CFM56 engine, the CF34-10 family is a proven workhorse of commercial aviation.
+Born as a scaled and improved version of the legendary *CFM56 engine, the CF34-10 family is a proven stalwart of commercial aviation.

-- 2.5 million flights/cycles in last 12 months alone
+- 2.5 million flights in last 12 months alone

 - 99.97% proven dispatch reliability